What is etanercept and how is it used?

 The pneumonia (new-mow-nee-uh) vaccine and yearly flu vaccines don’t affect etanercept and are perfectly safe to have while you’re taking it.
 It’s very important to have these to reduce your risk of infection.

-It's usually recommended that you avoid having live vaccines such as MMR (measles, mumps and rubella) or yellow fever.
-Vaccines for chickenpox and shingles are also live.
+It's usually recommended that you avoid having live vaccines such as MMR (measles, mumps and rubella) or yellow fever and chickenpox.

 If you’ve never had chickenpox, it can be good to be vaccinated against it before starting etanercept.
 But discuss this with your rheumatology team first.
 It’s also a good idea to get any family or household members vaccinated against chickenpox before you start taking etanercept.